Bambi Schieffelin: Career

+Schieffelin began her academic career as a Visiting Assistant Professor of Linguistics at Stanford University in 1980, before joining the University of Pennsylvania as an assistant professor in education, culture and society.
 She held a faculty position in the University of Pennsylvania Graduate School of Education until 1986, when she was denied tenure within the context of an alleged culture of sexism and personal vendettas influencing decisions at the school.
 Several other faculty members (including William Labov, Lila R. Gleitman, Fred L. Block, and Frank Furstenberg) severed ties with the School of Education to protest her tenure denial, citing her "international reputation" and "work... of the highest quality".
-After leaving the University of Pennsylvania, she took up a position at NYU, where she remained until her retirement.